Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/tiktok-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **TikTok Ads - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **TikTok Ads**.
-2. Click **Connect to TikTok Ads**.
+3. Click **Connect to TikTok Ads**.
 You're redirected to TikTok Ads to authenticate.
-3. In the TikTok permissions modal, select **Audience Management**, then click **Confirm**.
+4. In the TikTok permissions modal, select **Audience Management**, then click **Confirm**.
 You're redirected back to Amplitude.
-4. Back in Amplitude, map your TikTok and Amplitude users.
+5. Back in Amplitude, map your TikTok and Amplitude users.
 TikTok Ads supports four keys:
    - Email: Matches on user email address.[^1]
    - Phone Number: Matches on user phone number.[^1]
    - IDFA - Apple Ads ID: Matches on user IDFA (Apple Ads ID).
    - GAID - Google Ads ID: Matches on user GAID (Google Ads ID).
-5. When finished, save your work.
+6. When finished, save your work.

 ## Send a cohort